Juwan23D/Youtube-Keyword-Analysis/README.md

 ### Top Liked Comments by Keyword:

 * The most liked comments came from the Mr beast category and the number 1 was ‘Like I said in the video, subscribe if you haven’t already and you could win $10,000!’ coming from Mr beast on the video ‘$456,000 Squid Game In Real Life!’.
+  Mr.Beast captured 8/10 of the top liked comments, indicating his influence has on his viewers.

 # Recommendations & Next Steps